Zentarg/LectioToGoogleCalendar/README.md

 1. Find your school on the start site of lectio (https://www.lectio.dk)
 2. Look at the url.
 The number following 'https://www.lectio.dk/lectio/' and before '/default.aspx' is your gymnasium ID.

-3. Run the script with python 3.6
+3. Run the script with python 3.6 using a commandline tool

 This script was developed by the following:

 Zentarg - https://github.com/zentarg

 LookACastle - https://github.com/lookacastle

 EmilDichmann272 - https://github.com/emildichmann272